Vacant Commercial Land Loan

 This requirement is even more essential when it comes to commercial loan.

 Access means that the land must have direct access using an all weather road.

 Dirt roads are acceptable as long as they’re well maintained and the property can be accessed by a standard vehicle, not a 4WD.

 Why do banks allow land banking?

-When it comes to residential land, banks against land banking, which is a form of speculative investing.
+When it comes to residential land, banks are highly against land banking, which is a form of speculative investing.